bane-stealthium/gpubreach/README.md

 ## Introduction

 This is the code artifact for the paper
-**"GPUBreach: Privilege Escalation Attacks on GPUs using Rowhammer"**, presented at [Security and Privacy 2026]([https://www.usenix.org/conference/usenixsecurity25](https://sp2026.ieee-security.org/))
+**"GPUBreach: Privilege Escalation Attacks on GPUs using Rowhammer"**, to be presented at [IEEE Security and Privacy (Oakland) 2026](https://sp2026.ieee-security.org/)

 Authors from University of Toronto: Chris S. Lin, Yuqin Yan, Joyce Qu, Joseph Zhu, Guozhen Ding, David Lie, Gururaj Saileshwar.